 I also took a seat at the writer’s table.
 While I was there, I revised Creating Success at Home and relaunched it as Home on Purpose.
-I joined an author accountability group, and signed up for Hope*Writers.
+I joined an author accountability group.
 I also started writing my second book.
 That is what I call progress.

 Remembering the Highlights